usnistgov/dioptra/docs/source/tutorials/essential_workflows/part-3.rst

 Step 1: Make "sample_and_transform" Plugin
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The ``sample_and_transform`` plugin will include multiple functions, each registered as a Plugin Task.
+The ``sample_and_transform`` plugin will include multiple functions, each registered as a plugin task.
-Other than containing more functions, we create the plugin the same way as before.
+Other than containing more functions, you will create the plugin the same way as before.

 The tasks include: